xjose93/MopCore547/issue_template.md

 **Steps to reproduce the problem:**

-1. CHANGEME Step 1 include entries of affected creatures / items / quests with a link to the relevant wowhead page.
+1. Step 1 include entries of affected creatures / items / quests with a link to the relevant wowhead page.
 2. Step 2
 3. Step 3